Archive for January, 2009

 CueCat scanners work on LibraryThing without any modification.
 Got one already?
 Read the handy—user created!—guide to using CueCats with LibraryThing.

-Labels: barcode scanners, cuecat, cuecats
+Labels: barcode scanners, barcode scanning, cuecat, cuecats

 Thursday, January 29th, 2009